Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 While the concept of a Li-Ion battery electric snowblower presents lots of technical challenges, they clearly have not proven insurmountable, as this effective and powerful 60V Li-Ion brushless motor snowblower from Powerworks demonstrates.
 It cuts a 10” x 20” track though even heavy and slushy snow, and has a 180-degree rotating chute and an easy to use control handle.
 The handle folds away for storage when not in use.
 For the fall, take a look at the best leaf blower.

 7” wheels help maneuverability, and the control surfaces are coated in high grip, freeze-resistant plastic for ease of use.
 While the Powerworks 60V snowblower is effective, there are still some limitations based on the Li-Ion batteries, which, annoyingly, are sold separately, as is their charger.
 The batteries should be stored indoors and kept from freezing, and the run time diminishes the colder it gets, meaning this may not be the best choice for locations with truly extreme (-15 degrees F or lower) temperatures.
 Speaking of temps, read our best garage heaters buyer guide.
 A snowblower is an essential piece of outdoor gear during the winter and one that will save your back from a lot of pain due to shoveling snow.
+If you want to check out ropes with super soft cotton, no harmful dyes, and different lengths and widths, open our best rope guide.

 Award: Best electric snow blower for sidewalks